 The FDA has 60 days from its receipt of a NDA to determine whether the application will be accepted for filing based on the agency's threshold determination that it is sufficiently complete to permit substantive review.
 Once the submission is accepted for filing, the FDA begins an in-depth review.
 The FDA has agreed to certain performance goals in the review of new drug applications.
 Most such applications for non-priority drug products are reviewed within ten months.
 However, the FDA attempts to review a drug candidate that is eligible for priority review within six months, as discussed below.
 The review process may be extended by FDA for three additional months to evaluate major amendments to information already provided in the initial submission.
-The FDA may also refer applications for novel drug products or drug products which present difficult questions of safety or efficacy to an advisory committee, typically a panel that includes clinicians and other experts, for review, evaluation and a recommendation as to whether the application should be approved.
-The FDA is not bound by the recommendation of an advisory committee, but it generally follows such recommendations.
+The FDA may also refer applications for novel drug products or drug products which present difficult questions of safety or efficacy to an advisory committee, typically a panel that includes clinicians and other experts, for review, evaluation and a recommendation as to whether the applications.
 Before approving an NDA, the FDA will typically inspect one or more clinical sites to assure compliance with GCP.
 Additionally, the FDA will inspect the facility or the facilities at which the drug is manufactured.
 FDA will not approve the product unless compliance with current good manufacturing practices is satisfactory and the NDA contains data that provide substantial evidence that the drug is safe and effective in the indication studied and to be marketed.